felycianovac/TMPS_labs/src/Laboratory_1/laboratory_1.md

 - Track Global Game Settings
 - Display and Update Game World

 ## Used Patterns:

 ### 1. Singleton Pattern

-In this project, the `GameWorld` class is implemented as a singleton to manage global game settings, such as the difficulty level, ensuring consistent access across the application.
+In this project, the `GameWorld` class is implemented as a singleton to manage global game settings, such as the difficulty level and the game world's name, ensuring consistent access across the application.

 ```java
 public class GameWorld {